-requirements and exceptions regarding Younger abstention); Weitzel, 240 F.3d at 876 (finding no showing of extraordinary circumstances involving irreparable injury).
+Walck, 472 F.3d at 1232-33 (setting forth requirements and exceptions regarding Younger abstention); Weitzel, 240 F.3d at 876 (finding no showing of extraordinary circumstances involving irreparable injury).

-The court thus grants plaintiff twenty (20) days from the date of this order to object if he so chooses to this action proceeding in habeas corpus, and to show cause why this action as so construed should not be dismissed without prejudice.
-The failure to file a timely response will result in plaintiff's request for relief under § 2241 being dismissed without prejudice without further prior notice to plaintiff.
+The court thus grants plaintiff twenty (20) days from the date of this order to object to this action proceeding in habeas corpus, and to show cause why this action as so construed should not be dismissed without prejudice.
+The failure to file a timely response will result in plaintiff's request for relief under § 2241 being dismissed without prejudice and without further prior notice.